 Julia Roberts drops enough mics in Steven Soderbergh’s underdog story to clear out a sound department in her turn as real-life hero Erin Brockovich.
 Her Oscar-winning performance as the legal clerk going up against the heartless energy company shows Roberts at her fieriest with the irreplaceable Albert Finney standing at a safe distance to see the sparks fly.

-Thanks to Susannah Grant’s script, Erin Brockovich is an excellent display of one very mad woman getting deliciously even with fantastic one-liners thrown in every direction.
+Thanks to Susannah Grant’s script, Erin Brockovich is an excellent display of one very mad woman getting deliciously, even with fantastic one-liners thrown in every direction.
 This is one of those projects that define careers, with Roberts reminding us why she’s a bonafide movie star in every sense of the word.

 Robert Zemeckis’ feather-sweeping story of one man’s journey through life is an epic tale for such a simple, pure soul.
-Tom Hanks takes us on the road (running for a lot of it), wandering in and out of some defining moments in American history, finding love, friends and all kinds of shrimp along the way.
+This Tom Hanks movie takes us on the road (running for a lot of it), wandering in and out of some defining moments in American history, finding love, friends, and all kinds of shrimp along the way.

 Tropic Thunder may have given it a fair few jabs, but Forrest Gump still holds up even if our impressions of the hero don’t.
 Try not to read “box of chocolates” in his voice; I dare you.